Mitsukoshimae Station: History

+The station in the 1930s, featuring its direct connection to the Mitsukoshi Department Store entrance.

-The station opened on April 29, 1932, as the southern terminus of the line from Asakusa.
+The station opened on April 29, 1932, as the southern terminus of the Tokyo Underground Railway from Asakusa.
 It became a through station on December 24 that year when the line was extended further to Kyōbashi.
 The Hanzomon Line platforms opened on January 26, 1989, as the terminus of the line from Chūō-Rinkan; they became through platforms on November 28, 1990, when the line was extended to Suitengūmae.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Surrounding area

 The station is adjacent to the Mitsukoshi Department Store and the Nihonbashi Mitsui Tower.